dmidlo/histdata.com-tools/README.md

 `project_decomposition_onto_training_frame(...)` to repeat those period facts onto an already enriched ASCII tick frame without parsing a report or performing a side join.
 Row count and identity columns are preserved.

+Fingerprint runs also emit `cross_series_fingerprint` metadata using `histdatacom.cross-series-fingerprint.v1`.
+It groups related ASCII tick series by timeframe and period, then reports bounded symbol membership, full timestamp grid overlap, missing counts, unequal coverage ranges and limiting legs, pairwise return correlations, inverse and triangular consistency, and stale forward-fill risk.
+Panel coverage also reports union/common periods, missing period counts, unequal symbol ranges, and the legs that limit the common start or end.
+The group topology rollup includes row/parsed counts, duplicate and non-monotonic timestamps, suspicious and expected-session gaps, weekend activity, and source/cache provenance.
+Legacy raw `.data` caches are enriched in memory before this projection, and any row-level evidence uses `series_id`, `period`, and `row_id`; timestamp alone is never treated as durable identity.
+Full reports expose `metadata.cross_series_fingerprint`, bounded runtime payloads expose `fingerprint_cross_series`, and the CLI renders a concise `Cross-series fingerprint` section.

 Every series fingerprint also includes a bounded `fingerprint_audit` section.
 It records expected, emitted, and intentionally skipped fingerprint sections,